Living on the Edge? You Need Remote Power Management

 Repairs: Servers require periodic maintenance, and they will occasionally need to be shut down.
 This means that you will have to hire new technicians.
 Do you have the extra resources to hire data center power maintenance crews in every region that you move to?

 Server utilization: You’ll want to beware of “zombie” servers that run in the background unnoticed, silently eating into your monthly budget.
-It can be very difficult tracking electricity consumption across multiple facilities.
-It’s important to collect real-time and historical power usage data at the rack level if you want to keep operating costs at manageable level.
+It can be very difficult to track electricity consumption across multiple facilities.
+It’s important to collect real-time and historical power usage data at the rack level if you want to keep operating costs at a manageable level.